microsoft/Federal-Business-Applications/demos/pdf-electronic-signatures/README.md

 ![Final Result](files/signed-form-PDF-result.JPG)

 ## Power Automate Flow Overview
-Here is an outline of how you can accopmlish this using the data from the [Electronic Signatures Demo App](../electronic-signatures/README.md).
+Here is an outline of how you can accomplish this using the data from the [Electronic Signatures Demo App](../electronic-signatures/README.md).
 This Flow is triggered when a new Signature Dataverse record is created.
 The signature image is downloaded, and then it is populated into a Word template file which is then exported to a PDF and sent to an email address.

 ![Flow Overview](files/signed-form-flow-overview.JPG)

 ## Word Templates Overview
 Word templates with control types have been around for many years.
-You can use them to standarize reports for your organization.
+You can use them to standardize reports for your organization.
 Below is a link to read more about them,

 [Create Word Templates with Content Controls](https://support.office.com/en-us/article/create-forms-that-users-complete-or-print-in-word-040c5cc1-e309-445b-94ac-542f732c8c8b?ui=en-US&rs=en-US&ad=US)

-Power Apps and Dyanmics support Word Template files to create reports off of entities in Dataverse.
+Power Apps and Dynamics support Word Template files to create reports off of entities in Dataverse.
 To date, those templates do not support image control types in Word templates.

 [Word Templates with D365](https://docs.microsoft.com/en-us/power-platform/admin/using-word-templates-dynamics-365)